Chart Color Schemes

 Booval features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households constitute 50.8 percent of all households, including 14.7 percent couples with children, 18.9 percent couples without children, and 15.3 percent single parent families.
-Non-family households account for the remaining 49.2 percent, with lone person households at 44.2 percent and group households comprising 4.6 percent of the total.
-The median household size is 2.0 people, which is smaller than the Greater Brisbane average of 2.6.
+Family households account for 50.8 percent of all households, including 14.7 percent couples with children, 18.9 percent couples without children, and 15.3 percent single parent families.
+Non-family households constitute the remaining 49.2 percent, with lone person households at 44.2 percent and group households comprising 4.6 percent of the total.
+The median household size is 2.0 people, smaller than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households